 We hope this article gets you as excited about Jing as we are... got any questions?
 Email email@example.com and we'll do our best to answer them.
-Eucommia Bark is one of the main players in our JING blend, check out this vision here and you can see Mason harvesting Eucommia Bark :)
+Eucommia Bark is one of the main players in our JING blend, check out this video here to watch Mason harvesting Eucommia Bark.

 The Fundamentals of Acupuncture by Nigel Ching

 Power of the Five Elements by Charles Moss

 Tao of Sex, Health and Longevity by Daniel Reid

 Ron Teeguarden: http://www.qigongmastery.ca/three_treasures.html

 The Ancient Wisdom of Chinese Tonic Herbs by Ron Teeguarden

 The Tao of Nutrition by Maoshing Ni and Cathy McNease